Skip to main content Skip to footer

 This provides money for support that you need to attend your course on the same basis as other students.
 Non-Medical Helpers Allowance support can include:

-Travel Allowance can be used to pay for excess travel costs to and from:
+Where a student is unable to use public transport due to their disability, DSA Travel Allowance can be used to pay for daily travel costs to and from:

 • university